Manoj048/Customer-shopping/README.md

 Exploratory data analysis
 INSIGHTS

-1.40.2% of male customers are there forshopping/n 2.59.8% of female customers are there for shopping 3.35-44 age group has the most customers with a count of 19436 4.0-17 age group has the least customers with the count of 1844
+1.40.2% of male customers are there forshopping.

+2.59.8% of female customers are there for shopping 3.35-44 age group has the most customers with a count of 19436 4.0-17 age group has the least customers with the count of 1844